-Non-experimental, pre-experimental, quasi-experimental, measurement, or qualitative studies designed to advance the clinical practice of hand and upper extremity rehabilitation in categories identified by the AHTF research priorities.
+Experimental, non-experimental, pilot studies, quasi-experimental, measurement, or qualitative studies designed to advance the clinical practice of hand and upper extremity rehabilitation in categories identified by the AHTF research priorities will be considered.

 To qualify for this award, the applicant(s) must:

-1) Be an individual who lacks research experience as a principal investigator or one who has received minimal to no funding for their scholarly activities.
-An applicant can apply for only one of the three AHTF grants and not be recipient of an AHTF grant in the past five years.
+1) Be an individual who lacks research experience as a principal investigator or one who has received minimal to no funding for scholarly activities.
+An applicant can apply for only one of the four AHTF grants and not be recipient of an AHTF grant in the past five years.

 2) Be an occupational and/or physical therapist who has specialized in the practice, instruction, and/or research of hand and upper extremity rehabilitation.

 3) Disclose any relationships (blood, marriage, adoption, employment) to persons with an interest in AHTF such as board members, committee review members, or significant donors when known.